How to Buck a Tree

 It is board footage lost which equals money lost.
 Learn to recognize blemishes that will become knots in the lumber and you will avoid costly mistakes.

 Remember this phrase “dull chains burn my butts.”
 It is not just a catchy slogan, it's true.
 Dull chains can get really hot and actually burn the end of a log.
-I know it is tempting to keep on working with a dull chain, but believe me, you will only end up tired and frustrated.
+It is tempting to keep on working with a dull chain, but believe me, you will only end up tired and frustrated.
 You will get less done and the quality of your logs will suffer.
 Don't be the guy who “doesn't have time” to sharpen his chain.
 In the long run, you will end up losing time and money.